OrdakTak/Cute-Turtle/README.md

 # Cute-Turtle
-Just a cute turtle as a friend
+Just a cute turtle that wants to be friend with you Awwww!